greddy992/greddy992.github.io/_pages/about.md

 Statistical physics of phenotypic evolution
 ------
-Recently, I have worked on the mechanisms behind predictable phenotypic evolution, specifically to explain patterns of diminishing-returns and increasing-costs epistasis observed in microbial genetics experiments.
-I developed a new Fourier analysis-based framework to analyze the role of epistasis on historical contingency and showed that diminishing-returns and increasing-costs are generic consequences of widespread epistatic interactions.
-I proposed a fitness landscape model to show that phenotypic evolution can be simple and predictable even if the underlying trait is complex.
+Recently, I've focused on the mechanisms behind predictable phenotypic evolution, specifically to explain patterns of diminishing-returns and increasing-costs epistasis observed in microbial genetics experiments.
+We developed a new Fourier analysis-based framework to analyze the role of epistasis on historical contingency and showed that diminishing-returns and increasing-costs are generic consequences of widespread epistatic interactions.
+We proposed a fitness landscape model to show that phenotypic evolution can be simple and predictable even if the underlying trait is complex.